 Come study Art And Design In Detroit!
-Located in the heart of Midtown Detroit, the James Pearson Duffy Department of Art and Art History is educating the next generation of artists, art historians, and designers.
+Located in the heart of Midtown Detroit, the James Pearson Duffy Department of Art, Art History, and Design is educating the next generation of artists, art historians, and designers.
 Our mission is to prepare students to apply their skills, creatively solve complex problems, and build meaningful and successful careers.

 Explore our work

 We offer a range of undergraduate and graduate tracks with different credit hour requirements, to meet students’ different goals and needs.
 Our undergraduate and graduate advisors are committed to working with each individual student to find the path that is right for them.